Updated Mar 12, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text feedback into programme‑level priorities.
-For COVID‑19 and biomedical sciences, it shows where sentiment deteriorates (e.g., around assessment clarity or remote delivery) and where it holds up (staff accessibility, project support), then benchmarks performance against the sector.
-You can track topic volume and tone over time, compare cohorts and modes, and export concise, anonymised summaries for action planning with module and quality teams.
+Student Voice Analytics turns open-text feedback into clear programme priorities.
+For COVID-19 and biomedical sciences, it shows where sentiment deteriorates, for example around assessment clarity, remote delivery, or lab access, and where it holds up, such as staff accessibility and project support, then benchmarks those patterns against the sector.
+You can track topic volume and tone over time, compare cohorts and delivery modes, and export concise, anonymised summaries for module and quality teams.
+Explore Student Voice Analytics if you need faster evidence on which pandemic-era fixes are still helping, and which frictions are still dragging student confidence down.

 Request a walkthrough